 I can call you later.

-Daria can play the piano since she was 6 years old.
+Billy can play the piano since he was 6 years old.

 Lisa can come early if you want, she doesn’t have homework today.